lattenwald/ElmReddit/README.md

 This currently runs on [MFReddit](https://www.mfreddit.app)!

 To be Reddit susbcriptions manager.
-UI done with [MDB](https://mdbootstrap.com/).
+UI optimized for mobile, done with [MDB](https://mdbootstrap.com/).

 Following actions supported: